 As a foundation for students to pursue 21st century careers in STEM-related fields, Carver STEM Academy offers students in grades pre-kindergarten through eighth grade a curriculum rich in science, technology, engineering, the arts and mathematics.

-The staff and administrators at Carver STEM Academy work diligently to ensure their students receive a rigorous education designed to prepare them to compete in the global-arena, and they are equally as committed to creating opportunities for their students to build self-efficacy and esteem in their abilities to accomplish the goals they set for themselves.
-To that end, every member of the school’s community fosters a spirit of having “Carver PRIDE: Producing Respectful Individuals Determined to Excel.”
+Not only does the staff and administrators at Carver STEM Academy work diligently to ensure that their students receive a rigorous education designed to prepare to compete in the global-arena, they are equally as committed to creating opportunities for their students’ to build self-efficacy and esteem in their abilities to accomplish the goals they set for themselves.
+To that end, every member of the school’s community as fosters a spirit of having “Carver PRIDE: Producing Respectful Individuals Determined to Excel.”

 What is STEM Education?

-STEM education is an approach to teaching and learning that integrates the rigorous content and skills of academic learning with real-world scenarios, thereby challenging students to employ science, technology, engineering, and mathematics (STEM), as well as the arts, to synthesize solutions that can potentially alter the social, political, and economic structure of education and society, as well as public and private enterprise.
+STEM education is an approach to teaching and learning that integrates the rigorous content and skills of academic learning with real-world scenarios, thereby, challenging students to employ science, technology, engineering, (the arts) and mathematics to synthesize solutions that can potentially alter the social, political, and economic structure of education and society as well as public and private enterprise.

-Guided by the District’s adoption of this national initiative, the stakeholders at Carver STEM Academy have moved to incorporate more Science, Technology, Engineering, Arts, and Mathematics into daily instructional goals.
-The school’s staff and administrators have fashioned the educational program focus after the philosophies embraced by the school’s namesake—educator, scientist, inventor, and engineer, George Washington Carver.
+Guided by the District’s adoption of this national initiative, the stakeholders at Carver STEM Academy has moved to incorporate more Science, Technology, Engineering, the Arts, and Mathematics into daily instructional goals.
+The school’s staff and administrators have fashioned its educational program focus after the philosophies embraced by the school’s namesake—educator, scientist, inventor, and engineer, George Washington Carver.